*Updated November 2022

 How we invent things and the state of business today are changing.
 Many companies pay a great deal of attention to innovation, whilst exnovation is rarely subject to the same focus, even though most large companies are better at undertaking the latter than the former.

 Within large companies, innovation is highly sought after.
-In fact, BCG states that nearly 75% of companies say innovation is one of their top three management priorities, and 35% rank it above all others.
+In fact, the World Economic Forum states that nearly 75% of companies say innovation is one of their top three management priorities, but only 20% are fully ready to deliver the innovation they see as being critical to their success.
 Yet its close relationship with exnovation is usually overlooked often to the detriment of progress and growth.

 What exactly is the difference between innovation and exnovation?